 Without a clear strategy, how do you know what role these networks can and should play in your customers’ buying cycles?
 How do you know you’re not losing out on potential sales, or trying to sell to people who aren’t looking to be sold to?

-It’s uncommon to find an organisation without a social presence and increasingly companies are developing clear social strategies aligned with business goals.
+It’s uncommon to find an organization without a social presence and increasingly companies are developing clear social strategies aligned with business goals.

-A marketer with a strategy has a framework through which to plan, prioritise, execute, measure and optimise.
+A marketer with a strategy has a framework through which to plan, prioritize, execute, measure and optimize.
 This typically will lead to better results because the activity has direction, even if the direction needs to evolve and change as the marketer learns from real data.

 If you invest in a social presence without a clear strategy, you won’t know whether or not your campaigns are successful.
 For example, if you simply post content to appear active, how do you know that content is contributing to the business positively?
 What if it’s actually putting people off your brand?

 I once sat in a meeting where a marketing exec reported on social performance and was delighted that a tweet got more than 100 RTs over the weekend.
 The team decided this was a success.
 However, on closer inspection, the tweet included a poorly chosen hashtag and the hashtag’s and this generated the RT activity.
 Unfortunately, the core hashtag users weren’t relevant and certainly not a target audience.